hosseinta2/continual-learning-with-neural-nets/README.md

 The plots resulted from these codes were derived on google collab on CPU.
-The first file contains codes for reproducing plots from the XOR dataset.
-The second for MNIST dataset and the third for the transformer and GMM data
+The files contains codes for reproducing plots from the XOR dataset, MNIST dataset and the transformer with GMM data